csse-uoft/CommonApproachSandboxTesting/frontend/README.md

       - `LoadingButton.js`: A button component that shows a loading spinner when an action is in progress.
       - `PasswordHint.js`: A component that displays password requirements or hints.
       - `index.js`: An index file that may re-export components from the `shared` directory for easier imports.

+  - `stakeholderOutcome/`: Components for handling stakeholder outcome data and views.
+      - `AddEditStakeholderOutcome.js`: Component for creating or editing stakeholder outcomes.
+      - `StakeholderOutcomeView.js`: Component to display a detailed view of a single stakeholder outcome.
+      - `StakeholderOutcomes.js`: Component listing and managing multiple stakeholder outcomes.
+      - `organization-stakeholderOutcome.js`: Component focusing on organization-specific stakeholder outcome data.
+      - `stakeholderOutcome.js`: A component representing a single stakeholder outcome or related utility component.

+    - `stakeholders/`: Components for managing and displaying stakeholders.
+      - `AddEditStakeholder.js`: Component for adding or editing stakeholder information.
+      - `Stakeholder.js`: Component representing a single stakeholder.
+      - `StakeholderView.js`: Component providing a detailed view of a stakeholder.
+      - `Stakeholders.js`: Component listing and managing multiple stakeholders.

+    - `theme/`: Components related to theme management and presentation.
+      - `AddEditTheme.js`: Component for adding or editing theme data.
+      - `Theme.js`: Component representing a single theme.
+      - `ThemeView.js`: Component providing a detailed view of a theme.
+      - `Themes.js`: Component listing and managing multiple themes.

+    - `themeNetwork/`: Components related to theme networks.
+      - `AddEditThemeNetwork.js`: Component for adding or editing a theme network.
+      - `ThemeNetworkView.js`: Component providing a detailed view of a theme network.
+      - `ThemeNetworks.js`: Component listing and managing multiple theme networks.